LeLoomi/VanillaRubies/README.md

  - [ ] Stat balancing

 Supported languages: *English, German, French, Spanish, Italian, Arabic*.\
-This mod is only available for [Minecraft Fabric](https://fabricmc.net/), MC Version 1.19.
+This mod is only available for [Minecraft Fabric](https://fabricmc.net/), MC Version 1.19.\
+To see who contributed to this project outside of GitHub go [here](https://github.com/LeLoomi/VanillaRubies/blob/master/CONTRIBUTORS.md)